MW55/Natrix/README.md

 ## Initial demultiplexing
 The sorting of reads accoring to their barcode is known as demultiplexing.
 In Natter, the demultiplexing step is implemented in a separate script, independent from the rest of the pipeline, as it is often already done by the sequencing company and therefore in most cases not necessary.

-## Prerequisites: primer table and configuration file
-Besides the FASTQ data from the sequencing process Natter needs a primer table containing the sample names and, if they exists in the data, the length of the poly-N tails, the sequence of the primers and the barcodes used for each sample and direction.
-Besides the sample names all other information can be omitted if the data was already preprocessed or did not contain the corresponding subsequence.
-An example primer table is shown in section **PRIMERTABLE SECTION**.
-Natter also needs a configuration file in YAML format, specifying parameter values for tools used in the pipeline.
-An example configuration file with a description and default value for each parameter is shown in **CONFIG SECTION**.

 ## Quality control
 For quality control the pipeline uses the programs FastQC (Andrews 2010), MultiQC (Ewels